 Learn how OpenWebAnalytics and Swetrix differ in their key features, development activity, technology stack and community adoption, so you can decide which of these web analytics is best for you.

-Both OpenWebAnalytics and Swetrix have their unique strengths and serve similar purposes effectively.
+OpenWebAnalytics appears to have several advantages over Swetrix, particularly in popularity and maturity.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS.
 However, they differ in their additional technology choices: OpenWebAnalytics uses PHP while Swetrix leverages Bash, Typescript, JSX, NestJS.